 “Come on.
 That sounds so unbelievable.”

-“If the world were truly unbelievable than such a thing would not have been made.”
+“If the world were truly unbelievable, then such a thing would not have been made.”

 “What?!”
-Kiyro almost dropped the stone on the ground.
+Kiyro almost dropped the stone to the ground.
 He felt uneasy that the stone had a dead person’s soul harboring in it.
 “You jest right?”

-“There are usually three ways a person is able to be gifted or as some people see it as a curse.
-The first is that they are born with it, the second, someone or something helps awaken it, or third an fatal accident happens that forces it open.
-For me I was was in a fatal accident that allow me to be able to sense the truth that not many people are able to.
-You can say gut instincts or should I say clairsentience.
-Either way something once awakens it is not easily taken.
+“There are usually three ways a person can be gifted or, as some people see it, a curse.
+The first is that they are born with it, the second, someone or something helps awaken it, or third, a fatal accident happens that forces it open.
+For me, I was in a fatal accident that allowed me to be able to sense the truth that not many people can.
+You can say gut instincts, or should I say clairsentience.
+Either way, something that awakens is not easily taken.
 It’s either forced back or blocked.
 Don’t worry.
 Everything has a reason.”

 “Wait.
 Wait.
 What if I want a normal life?
 Isn’t this something that was forced upon me?
-Can’t whoever it was take this back?”
+Can’t whoever take this back?”

 The old man laughed, “Everything has a reason.
 One day you will know why.”